pepkit/looper/docs/variable-namespaces.md

 ## Best practices on storing compute variables

 Since compute variables can be stored in several places, it can be confusing to know where you should put things.
 Here are some guidelines:

+### Partition or queue name

+Because the partition or queue name is relative to your environment, we don't usually specify this in the `resources` section, but rather, in the `pepenv` config.

 ### DIVCFG config file